Topological bifurcations of minimal invariant sets for set-valued dynamical systems: Introduction

 The main result concerns the necessity of discontinuous changes of minimal invariant sets at bifurcation points with two possible local scenarios.

-\begin{theorem} Suppose that the family $(F_\lambda)_{\lambda\in \Lambda}$ admits a bifurcation at $\lambda_\ast$.
+\begin{theorem} Suppose that the family $(F_\lambda)_{\lambda\in \Lambda}$ admits a bifurcation at $\lambda=\lambda_\ast$.
 Then a minimal invariant set changes discontinuously at $\lambda=\lambda_\ast$ in one of the following ways: \begin{itemize} \item[(i)] it explodes lower semi-continuously at $\lambda_\ast$, or \item[(ii)] it disappears instantaneously at $\lambda_\ast$. \end{itemize} \end{theorem}

-A more technical formulation of this result can be found in \theoref{theo_1}.
-In fact, the setting of set-valued dynamical systems in this paper is slightly more general than presented above, including also upper semi-continuous and continuous-time systems.
-For a simple one-dimensional example illustrating this theorem, see \secref{sec_1}.
+A more technical formulation of this result with the precise assumptions can be found in \theoref{theo_1}.
+In fact, the setting of set-valued dynamical systems in this paper is slightly more general than presented above and includes also continuous-time systems.

 Another focus of this paper lies in extending Morse decomposition theory to study bifurcation problems in our context.
 Recently, Morse decompositions have been discussed for set-valued dynamical systems \cite{Braga_Unpub_2,Li_07_1,McGehee_92_1}, and we generalize certain fundamental results for attractors and repellers to complementary invariant sets.
 The second main result of this paper (\theoref{theo_2}) asserts that at a bifurcation point, these complementary invariant sets must touch.